NeghMC/LightFiles/README.md

 ### Key concept

 Library treats flash memory as a list of blocks.
-When a file is created the first free block is chosen from the list.
+When a file is created the first empty block is chosen from the list.
 That block becomes a leading block, which means that it is recognized when the application looks for a specific file.
 Then the data is written to that block.
-If the data is bigger than the block, a new free block is chosen, and information about that block is being saved to the current block.
+If the data is bigger than the block, a new free block is chosen, and information about that new block is being saved to the current block.
 That second block is a following block and it wont be recognized as an separate file.
-The process continues until the file is saved, in that case the last piece of information is saved to the current block and file can not be written anymore.
+The process continues until the file is saved.
+In that case the last piece of information is saved to the current block and file can not be written anymore.
 When reading the file it needs to be opened first.
 This way an information about the first block is cached.
-Then data is read in the similar matter as it is written following the chain of the blocks.
+Then data is read in the similar matter as it is written following the chain of associated blocks.
 After data is read the file is closed.

-Each block contains a header that consists of file key, next block number, and data size in the current block (5 bytes in total).
-If the block is an leading block it has a MSB set in its key.
+Each block contains a header that consists of file key (also called ID), next block number, and data size in the current block (5 bytes in total).
+If the block is an leading block it has a MSB set in its key field.

 Developer needs to implement functions:
 ```
 lf_result_t lf_app_init(lf_memory_config *config);
-    // shall update the configuration
+    // shall update the configuration and initialize the memory
 lf_result_t lf_app_write(uint16_t block, uint16_t offset, void *buffer, size_t length, uint8_t flush);
     // shall write 'length' number of bytes from 'buffer' to the block number 'block' starting on 'offset' byte
 lf_result_t lf_app_read(uint16_t block, uint16_t offset, void *buffer, size_t length);